His name was Francis…

 The son of a prosperous cloth merchant, Francis had dreams of becoming a knight and gaining glory on the battlefield.
 But shortly after riding off to fight against Perugia, he ended up in their prison, broken and disillusioned.
 It was after his return from prison, and during the recovery that followed, that Francis’ life was changed.

-The son of a prosperous cloth merchant, Peter Bernadone, his companions saw him as a carefree youth, calling him the “King of Revels.”
+His companions saw him as a carefree youth, calling him the “King of Revels.”

 We could simply say that Francis’ prayer life was, “My God and my all!” and stop at that.
 Everything that can be stated about prayer in the life of Saint Francis is expressed in those four words.
 But the way in which Francis reached that apex of prayer needs exploration.